trixi-framework/TrixiParticles.jl/paper/paper.md

 # Statement of need

-Numerical simulations such as computational fluid dynamics, structural mechanics, thermodynamics, or magnetohydrodynamics present several challenges especially when simulating real-world problems.
+Numerical simulations, such as computational fluid dynamics, structural mechanics, thermodynamics, or magnetohydrodynamics pose several challenges, especially when simulating real-world problems.
-Simulating these problems involves challenges such as dealing with complex geometries, free surfaces, deformable boundaries or moving material interfaces and coupling of different physics disciplines.
+These simulations involve challenges such as dealing with complex geometries, free surfaces, deformable boundaries and moving material interfaces as well as the coupling of different physics disciplines.

-The lagrangian formalism in particle-based methods allows particles to move along a velocity field without any connection to neighboring particles and, thus, eliminating the need for a mesh to discretize the simulation domain.
+The Lagrangian formalism in particle-based methods allows particles to move along a velocity field without any connection to neighboring particles, thus eliminating the need for a mesh to discretize the simulation domain.
-The mesh-free formalism not only allows for easy preprocessing, making them particularly suitable for simulating complex geometries, but also allows for the straightforward handling of very large deformations.
+This mesh-free approach not only simplifies the preprocessing, making it particularly suitable for simulating complex geometries, but it also facilitates simulations of large deformations and movements.
 In addition, particle-based methods are inherently suited to simulating free surfaces, material interfaces and challenges involving moving boundaries.
-Facilitating the transition from continuum to fragmentation becomes straightforward by representing each material with its own set of particles, thereby effectively addressing material interface issues.
+Facilitating the transition from continuum to fragmentation becomes straightforward by representing each material with its own set of particles, effectively addressing material interface issues.
 This also simplifies the coupling of different singlephysics into a multiphysics system.

 There are several open-source software projects specialized for SPH methods, including DualSPHysics [@Dominguez:2021], SPlisHSPlasH [@Bender] and SPHinXsys [@Zhang:2021],